The Modern Buena Vista Social Club (Part 3)

 The Buena Vista Social Club Today

-by Rocío de Lucía (Cuban Musicologist from Havana)
+By Rocío de Lucía (Cuban Musicologist)

 When we talk about The History of Buena Vista Social Club Part 1 and The History of Buena Vista Social Club Part 2, we find that Buena Vista Social Club was the name of a Social Club where the best “soneros” of the 50s used to sing in Cuba.
 Then, it was a song that paid tribute to those sublime encounters and musical sessions of the homonymous Club.
-Later, the song would give the name to an album, to a project, and finally to a musical artistic concept, with a particular style and format, founded on the principle of bringing together the glorious musicians and songs of previous decades.
+Later, the song would give the name to an album, a project, and finally to a musical artistic concept, with a particular style and format, founded on bringing together the glorious musicians and songs of previous decades.
 All that is Buena Vista Social Club.

-The Buena Vista Social Club project traveled the world always changing the members of the orchestra.
+The project traveled the world always changing the members of the orchestra.
 Although, it is true that some figures achieved greater popularity, becoming a kind of Buena Vista icon.
 Many of these original interpreters passed away a few years ago, others are now of advanced age.
 Let us remember that, by the creation date of the project in the 90s, the vast majority of artists were over 65 years of age.

 Currently, in Cuba, the legacy and principles of the Buena Vista Social Club continue to be exalted, in a project called Tradicionales de Los 50.
 Because the original name is the intellectual property of the record company that recorded the homonymous album, the longest-lived figures of the Cuban son, they meet every night at the Rosalía de Castro Club.
 Located in the heart of Old Havana, there those songs that for years have brightened the lives of all those who enjoy them are honored.

 Among the most prominent figures who have collaborated, we find Julio Alberto Fernández, Barbarito Torres, Amadito Valdés, “El Guajiro” Mirabal, Julienne Oviedo Sánchez, Carlos González Cárdenas, Lázaro Villa, Rosa Fornés, Rolo Martínez and Manolo del Valle.
 These names are joined by other great personalities of the Cuban music scene: Rolito, Armandito y Navarro, Feliz Baloy, Hector Téllez, Alfonsí Quintana, Caridad Hierrezuelo, Hilda de la Hoz, María Elena Pena, Xiomara Valdés, Teresa García Caturla, Ela Calvo, María Victoria Gil, Amparito Valencia and Luis Téllez.

 The current stars, all stand out for an important musical trajectory, of excellence within Cuban music.
 There we will find Rolando Montero, Mundito González, José Valladares, Jorge Mulet, Migdalia Hechavarría, Jose Luis Arango, Sergio Farías, Raquel Hernández, Flora Max, Pablo Santamaría, Millán Zuaznabar, Leonor Zayas, Feliz Bernal, Yanko Pizako, Emilio Ramos, Adalberto Ávila “Candela”, Martha de Santelices, Andrés Sánchez, Maria Elena Lazo, Alfredo Rodríguez, Laura Rodríguez and María de Jesús López.

 All of them preserve that old and delightful essence that allows us to enjoy, even in the XXI century, those glorious moments that made the Havana nights of past decades shine.
-An enjoyment turned into a privilege, to get a live glimpse of the flavor and talent of the musicians who have made the whole world dance, and who have distinguished the name of this beautiful island, through passion and art.
+An enjoyment turned into a privilege to get a live glimpse of the flavor and talent of the musicians who have made the whole world dance and distinguished the name of this beautiful island through passion and art.